 Furthermore, section 4 (2) (I) of the Bill suggests antimicrobial resistance is an issue specific to agriculture; this is not the case.
-Antimicrobial resistance is an issue which needs to take the One Health approach, discussed elsewhere in the Bill, to tackle this issue from the human, animal, and environmental perspective.
+Antimicrobial resistance is an issue which needs to take the One Health approach that recognizes that the health of people is closely connected to the health of animals and our shared environment, as discussed elsewhere in the Bill.

 Finally, Bill C-293 does not take into consideration that the Canadian animal agriculture sector rigorously monitors animal health and wellness and operates under a high level of biosecurity and regulations.
 Canadian farmers closely monitor their animals and follow stringent biosecurity protocols and standards to protect their animals from disease.
-Programs such as, for example, Raised by a Canadian Farmer On-Farm Food Safety Program, Start Clean-Stay Clean®, proAction, and the Canadian Hatching Egg Quality (CHEQTM) program, are acknowledged by the Canadian Food Inspection Agency (CFIA).
+Programs such as, Verified Beef Production Plus, Raised by a Canadian Farmer On- Farm Food Safety Program, Start Clean-Stay Clean®, proAction, and the Canadian Hatching Egg Quality (CHEQTM) program, and the PigSAFE program are acknowledged by the Canadian Food Inspection Agency (CFIA).
 Such programs and protocols are designed to reduce the risk of pathogens and diseases through evidence-based practices and are consistently and effectively delivered across Canada.